Metrological detection of entanglement generated by non-Gaussian operations: Realistic detection of non-Gaussian entanglement

+A similar optimization can also be done for one-photon subtracted states, but it leads to too large squeezing values difficult to reach experimentally \DBR{with the currently available technology}.

+} } As seen from Figure \ref{F4b}, the metrological detection of entanglement for in-phase squeezing is resilient up to $\approx 99\%$ \MW{of losses} for low input squeezing, and larger than $\approx 25\%$ for 1.5 dB of squeezing.
+For in-quadrature squeezing, one can expect a resilience up to 30$\%$ of losses for $s_A = 2$ dB.
+Thus we can conclude that the effect of losses on the metrological detection of entanglement is both parameter and state-dependent, and that two-photon subtracted states are better suited to detect entanglement using displacement estimation in a realistic experiment.

 It must be emphasised that our entanglement witness detects only entanglement related to the metrological sensitivity of the state \cite{Pezze2009}.
 The losses produce quantum decoherence and impair the metrological power of the quantum state.
-We have checked that other entanglement witness, such as the logarithmic negativity, detect entanglement in regions where our metrological witness cannot, but that entanglement is not a useful resource for parameter estimation \cite{Qin2019}.
+We have checked that other entanglement witness, such as the logarithmic negativity, detect entanglement in regions where our metrological witness cannot.